Hurricane Preparedness Tips for Your Porch or Patio

 Reinforce Screen Doors and Windows

 Screen doors and windows are susceptible to strong winds and debris impact.
 Strengthen them with storm shutters or plywood panels to minimize the risk of damage.
 Consider investing in impact-resistant screens if you live in an area prone to hurricanes.
-These screens are designed to withstand high winds and flying debris.
+Engineers design these screens to withstand high winds and flying debris.

 Create a Hurricane Kit